 If we prevail in this lawsuit, it would affect how the city and county approach all the other requests for financial assistance that come their way in the future.

 You can also help by asking our elected City Councilors to take another look at the decision made a year ago when the composition of the Council was fundamentally different and we had a different Mayor.
-Once they become familiar with the peculiar nature of the project and the lack of information presented to the Council, one can hope that they will have concerns about the legality of the project.
+Once they become familiar with the peculiar nature of the project and the lack of information presented to the Council, one can hope that they will have concerns both about the process and the legality of the project.
 Because many of them ran for office on platforms of "transparency," they might be shocked at how little the Council knew about the project when they voted to approve it.
 They could instruct the city attorney to agree to a judgement that this road is not a qualified project under the TIF statute in state law.

 6. Who approved this taxpayer subsidy?